-- 1. Review the documentation that came with your serverboard.
-Become familiar with component placement, requirements, cautions, and cable connections. - Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
-Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
-Remove the cover from the node as described in Section 6-6. - Compare the holes in the serverboard with those in the floor of the node, then add or remove standoffs as needed. - Secure the serverboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
+- Review the documentation that came with your serverboard.
+Become familiar with component placement, requirements, cautions, and cable connections. - 2.
+Remove the power cords from the rear of the power supplies as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-5 and remove the cover from the node as described in Section 6-6. - Compare the holes in the serverboard to those in the node.
+Add or remove standoffs as necessary. - 4.
+Lay the serverboard in the node, aligning the standoffs with the serverboard. - Secure the serverboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
 Do not exceed eight pounds of torque when tightening down the serverboard. - Install the expansion card associated with the serverboard if the chassis is a hot-swappable version.
 Refer to the next section for instructions on installing the expansion card - Secure the CPU(s), heatsinks, and other components to the serverboard as described in the serverboard documentation.
+Do not exceed eight pounds of torque when tightening down the serverboard.

 - Connect the cables between the serverboard, backplane, chassis, front panel, and power supply, as needed.
-The fans may be temporarily removed to allow access to the backplane ports. - 8.
-Replace the expansion card bracket and secure the bracket with a screw. - 9.
-Repeat steps 3 5 for the remaining nodes.
+The fans may be temporarily removed to allow access to the backplane ports. - 9.
+Replace the expansion card bracket and secure the bracket with a screw.

-Figure 6-13: Installing the Serverboard in the Serverboard Node Tray (Your node and serverboard may differ from the one shown in this illustration)
+Figure 6-15: Installing the Serverboard in the Node Tray